GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

-If the assessor needs to add missing component or inventory-item entries, or if the assessor needs to correct this information, the SAP tool must add this assessor-provided information to the SAP\'s local-definitions.
+If the assessor needs to add missing component or inventory-item entries, or if the assessor needs to correct this information, the SAP tool must add this assessor-provided information to the SAP's local-definitions.

 See the [*Guide to OSCAL-based FedRAMP System Security Plans*](/documentation/ssp/)